merenlmtr/chat-application-MERN/README.md

 4. To run the socket server, `cd socket` to the socket directory and execute `npm run socket`
 5. **NOTE** Before running the backend server you need to rename the `.env(sample)` file to `.env` and change the necessary environment variable.
 6. Run the backend server, `cd backend` to the backend directory and execute `npm run server`

+### Contributions

+I am no longer actively maintaining this repo.
+Feel free to contribute by submitting pull requests, opening issues, or suggesting new components.